dosodrac/audio_visualizer2020/README.md

 # Audio Visualizer (2020)

-This group project consisted in developing a audio visualizer, a program that would react to music.
+This group project consisted in developing an audio visualizer, a program that would react to music.

 ## Main Features Implemented: